grafana/grafana/docs/sources/datasources/google-cloud-monitoring/_index.md

 ## Configure the data source with provisioning

-It's now possible to configure data sources using config files with Grafana's provisioning system.
-You can read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../../administration/provisioning/#datasources" >}})
+You can configure data sources using config files with Grafana's provisioning system.
+Read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../../administration/provisioning/#datasources" >}})

 Here is a provisioning example using the JWT (Service Account key file) authentication type.